lshachar/Arduino_Fanatec_Wheel/README.md

 6		(release the menu button)
 [Watch this If you don't know what I'm talking about](https://www.youtube.com/watch?v=yvhAKxjit8o)

-(Hey - this is pretty awful procedure right now, but at least it's working!)
+(Hey - it's a pretty awful procedure right now, but at least it's working!)